eddiesTime/sme_app/raw_documentation.md

 _Code snippet 28: WeatherEvent Class_

-Weather State is an interface to specify the states our bloc can output which our UI can use to represent its state.
+`Weather State` is an interface to specify the states the Bloc can output, which the UI uses to represent its state.
 It contains four states:

 1. Initial
 2. Loading
-3. loadingFailure
+3. LoadingFailure
-4. Loaded (which contains a WeatherEntity)
+4. Loaded (contains a `WeatherEntity`)

 ```dart
 ...